Git & GitHub: Remote Workflows

 A. Forking a Repository

-Forking creates a personal copy of someone else's repository under your own account.
+On the GitHub website, go to the original (upstream) repository and click the "Fork" button.
+This creates a personal copy of the repository under your own account.

 B. Cloning Your Fork to Your Local Machine